-Nepalese women have little influence in a patriarchal society, but they’re finding ways to tackle issues such as child marriage and domestic violence.
+Nepalese women have little influence in this patriarchal society, but they’re finding ways to tackle issues such as child marriage and domestic violence.
 Largely rural, Nepal has a tradition of migration for work, but it also has a serious trafficking problem.
 15,000 young women are taken every year to work in brothels in India.

 Before the 2015 earthquakes, over 90% of children in Nepal were attending primary school.
 However, with 8,000 schools destroyed, many children are missing out on education or learning in temporary buildings that are often unsafe.
 ActionAid is supporting the reconstruction of schools and helping get children back to the classroom.